 The National Mooring Network Publication Report.
 If you have any questions regarding the data, or corrections, or would like to add a publication or presentation that uses IMOS data please contact the IMOS office via email: publication(at)emii.org.au.

-Your access to IMOS Acidification Mooring data discovery and exploration is through the Australian Ocean Data Network (AODN) Portal.
+Your access to IMOS Acidification Moorings data discovery and exploration is through the Australian Ocean Data Network (AODN) Portal.